SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-1.jpg" /]

-- Add Breed `/addBreed`, where **a new cat breed** can be created which later can be picked when a new cat is added to the shelter
+- Add Breed `/addBreed`, where **a new cat breed** can be created
+  * it can be picked when a new cat is added to the shelter

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-2.jpg" /]

-- Add Cat `/addCat`, where a new cat can be created and stored in the shelter "database" and all created breeds before that are shown in the selected menu.
+- Add Cat `/addCat`, where a new cat can be created and stored in the shelter "database"
+  * all created breeds before that are shown in the selected menu

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-3.png" /]